-If you don’t want to back up your data manually, then consider getting assistance from a WordPress professional, or use a WordPress backup plugin.
+If you don’t want to back up your data yourself, then consider using professional WordPress assistance services, or use a backup plugin.

-- You can read about a great WordPress backup plugin that we recommend using to automate WordPress site backups here: Backup, Copy & Protect Your WordPress Websites With Backup Creator WordPress Plugin
+- You can learn more about a WordPress backup plugin that we recommend using to perform complete WordPress file and data backups here: Back Up, Copy And Protect Your WordPress Web Sites With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory